pinnaclepaul007/FIFA_U21_Data_Cleaning_Task/README.md

 ![image](https://user-images.githubusercontent.com/105908253/226147515-e5024c81-4236-4bfe-8298-1451c8a25331.png)

-The special character was replaced with space and the column names was written in full with the data type changed to whole number.
+The special character was removed and the column names was written in full with the data type changed to whole number.

 ![image](https://user-images.githubusercontent.com/105908253/226147519-db9d0fc5-687e-41ec-9575-cb4582011ffe.png)